Fight Anemia Naturally by Eating These 7 Foods

 - Add eggs into your regular diet, preferably with breakfast.

-- Pair them with orange juice so their nutrients will absorb more effectively.
+- Combine them with orange juice so that their nutrients will absorb more effectively.

 They contain proteins and antioxidants that help protect cells from the breakdown caused by nutritional deficiencies.